sonic-net/SONiC/doc/macsec/MACsec_hld.md

 - Delete SC
   1. Monitor the DEL message from the MACsec Ingress/Egress SC Table in APP DB
-  2. Collect MACsec SC and flow stats from counter DB
-  3. Delete Flex counter of MACsec SC
+  2. Delete Flex counter of MACsec SC and MACsec flow
-  4. Delete the ingress/egress MACsec SC
+  3. Delete the ingress/egress MACsec SC
-  5. Delete the ingress/egress MACsec SA
+  4. Delete the ingress/egress MACsec SA

 - Create Egress SA
   1. Monitor the SET message from the MACsec Egress SC Table